Web-developer-kun/ohai-app/README.md

-The client side code for PingIM
+The client side code for PingIM.
+The API is in the ohai-backend repository.